-A month ago, refugees from the destruction of Maerimy-dra arrived in Szith Morcane, led by a handful of surviving priestesses of Lolth.
+A month ago, refugees from the destruction of Maerimydra arrived in Szith Morcane, led by a handful of surviving priestesses of Lolth.
 Unbeknownst to them, servants of Irae T'sarran had infiltrated the group.
 Irae's minions were instructed to learn whether the priestesses of Lolth in Szith Morcane had lost their spells as those in Maerimydra had, and if so, to usurp control of the entire colony.
 They quickly accomplished these goals, and they now lead the drow of Szith Morcane in revived raids upon the surface.

 The residents of Daggerdale, suddenly exposed to drow raids stemming from the vicinity of the crypts, naturally suspect the rumored Underdark connection there.
+The "Character Hooks" section of the Introduction suggests ways to lead the characters into investigating, and the victims of the raids naturally point the characters toward the Dordrien Crypts.

-The adventure start
+Adventure start

 The player introduction presented here assumes that you set the beginning scenes of City of the Spider Queen in or around Daggerdale, and that your players respond to a request for assistance from a local ruler with a good reputation.
-If you have decided to locate the drow outpost of Szith Morcane somewhere else in Faerûn, or if your players are not likely to investigate the recent drow raids simply because they're asked to do so, you may need to set up your own starting scenario.
+If you have decided to locate the drow outpost of Szith Morcane somewhere else in Faerún, or if your players are not likely to investigate the recent drow raids simply because they're asked to do so, you may need to set up your own starting scenario.